ATHENS, GREECE, November 11, 2011 – Diana Shipping Inc. (NYSE: DSX

-), a global shipping company specializing in the transportation of dry bulk cargoes, today announced that it has entered into a time charter contract with Cargill International S.A., Geneva , for one of its Panamax dry bulk carriers, the m/v Erato, at a gross rate of US$15,000 per day for a minimum eleven (11) to a maximum fourteen (14) month period.
+), a global shipping company specializing in the ownership and operation of dry bulk vessels, today announced that it has entered into a time charter contract with Hyundai Merchant Marine Co.
+Ltd., Seoul, South Korea, for one of its Panamax dry bulk carriers, the m/v Erato, at a gross rate of US$12,200 per day, minus a 5% commission paid to third parties for a minimum thirteen (13) to about sixteen (16) month period.

 About the Company

-Diana Shipping Inc. is a global provider of shipping transportation services.
-The Company specializes in transporting dry bulk cargoes, including such commodities as iron ore, coal, grain and other materials along worldwide shipping routes.
+Diana Shipping Inc. is a leading global provider of shipping transportation services through the ownership and operation of dry bulk vessels.
+The Company’s vessels are employed primarily on medium to long-term time charters and transport a range of dry bulk cargoes, including such commodities as iron ore, coal, grain and other materials along worldwide shipping routes.

 Cautionary Statement Regarding Forward-Looking Statements